THE FOUNDING AND HISTORY OF KURO-KAI TAIJUTSU SELF DEFENCE

 Marius sustained a back injury in 2006.
 Due to the 45 degree angles and low stances in Karate he had continuous trouble with his back and had to discontinue Karate training.
 With his more than 10 years experience in Karate and Self Defence, he started playing with principles taught to him in Karate & Crime Buster Self Defence and started looking at what Hatsumi Sensei and Stephen Hayes was teaching.
 He found that there was a middle way with no extreme body angles and low stances that would not be bad for his back.

-In 2011 a friend, Evelyn Duperron, expressed interest in learning Self Defence.
+In 2011 a friend, expressed interest in learning Self Defence.
 They started practising a mixture of techniques with two other friends, at Dance Age in Harrismith.
-Evelyn’s knowledge of Dance, Yoga, Stretching and Exercise complimented Marius’s knowledge of Self Defence.
 It evolved into a regular practice and eventually got named Kuro-Kai Taijutsu.
 Kuro-Kai Taijutsu is thus a growing Self Defence art that focusses on practical modern day confrontations.
-It consisted of 12 levels of training until 2016.
-In 2017 Marius looked back at his original motivation for Kuro-Kai and realised that he needs to shift the focus back to pure self defence and Hatsumi Sensei’s philosophy of Keep it Simple.
-This lead to a simple 5 Level system of grading.
+It consists of a simple 5 Level system of grading.

-Marius has been teaching Kuro-Kai Taijutsu Self Defence since 2011 and has teached for more than 310 hours up to the end of 2016.
+Marius has been teaching Kuro-Kai Taijutsu Self Defence since 2011 and has teached for more than 310 hours up to date.

 As long as Kuro-Kai adapts and changes it is growing.
 Adapt-or-Die.
 Change is Good.
 Don’t Get stuck in a Rut.